Bond Cleaning: Your Moving House Cleaning Guide

 Leaving your previous rental abode in a less than desirable state is fraught with repercussions.

-The onus is on the exiting tenant to leave the property in a reasonable state that would allow the next tenant to enter the property without too much fuss.
+The onus is on the existing tenant to leave the property in a reasonable state that would allow the next tenant to enter the property without too much fuss.

 That’s why we’ve created this brief guide as a way of assisting our past, present and future clients should they want to avoid the large expense of an end of lease clean.